 So why Libya?
 It helps there is an easy bad guy there: the Islamic State

 In the chaos of Muammar Gaddafi’s downfall, much of the former dictator’s homeland was ravaged by rebels happy to embark on bloody revenge.
 This left an embittered and angry segment of Libya based in Sirte, Gaddafi’s hometown.
 Much as the Islamic State siphoned up former angry Ba’athists in Iraq to provide the backbone of its organization, IS’ franchise in Libya has done the same with the survivors of the Gaddafi regime.

 Meanwhile, Libya is split between an internationally-recognized government in the east and a local, Islamist-dominated parliament in the west.
 These two have been fighting a civil war since 2014 as the Islamic State statelet has grown.
 The West has not wanted to go to war in Libya yet again to settle the civil war, allowing it to worsen.
 This leaves a power vacuum worth exploiting.

 Doubtless, Putin sees it.
 The formula is easy enough: use submarines and other naval assets to bombard the Islamic State, coordinate with one faction or another to gain ground and reap the easy propaganda points.
 The West will mutter, but Moscow will get away with this one so long as the target is the Islamic State.
 Putin will undercut NATO as the fighter of terrorism while once again exposing Russian forces to minimal risk.

 Putin doesn’t have friends on the ground, making him unlikely to use troops.
 But an air war against the Islamic State is precisely what the Putin machine ordered.
 Will he take it?

-This story originally appeared at Geopolitics Made Super, April 28, 2016.
+This story first appeared at Geopolitics Made Super, April 28, 2016.